venkatagiri3/venkatagiri3/README.md

 ## About Me
 - My name is B. VENKATAGIRI.
-- You can find me on GitHub as [@venkatagiri3](https://github.com/venkatagiri3).
+- You can find me on GitHub as @venkatagiri3(https://github.com/venkatagiri3).

 ## Interests
-- 👀 I’m interested in [finding new solutions to the peoblems].
+- 👀 I’m interested in finding new solutions to the peoblems.

 ## Learning
-- 🌱 I’m currently looking deep to learn [artificial intelligence and machine learning].
+- 🌱 I’m currently looking deep to learn artificial intelligence and machine learning.

 ## Contact Me
-- 📫 You can reach me at [giribattula3@gmail.com].
+- 📫 You can reach me at giribattula3@gmail.com.
 -

 ## 🛠️ Technologies and Tools I use: